Demoted: The Implications of Demoting an Employeeachkarlaw-admin

-Can You Demote An Employee In Ontario?
+Can An Employee Be Demoted In Ontario?

 A court may refer to the employment agreement when deciding whether a demotion is legal.
 If an agreement expressly grants an employer the right to demote on specific grounds, and the agreement is consent to by the employee, then in accordance with the agreement the employer may possess such a right.